#responsible AI - Europe's path to success?

 Audience

-Anyone working at the intersection of artificial intelligence, law, ethics and innovation: data scientists, lawyers, ethicists, educators, cultural professionals, companies and innovative businesses, as well as political decision-makers.
-We invite experts and practitioners from various disciplines who want to work together to help shape trustworthy, fair and sustainable AI.
+Anyone working at the intersection of artificial intelligence, law, ethics and innovation: data scientists, lawyers, ethicists, educators, students, cultural professionals, companies and innovative businesses, as well as political decision-makers.

 Participation